xd2287/transformers/docs/source/en/model_doc/xglm.md

 This model was contributed by [Suraj](https://huggingface.co/valhalla).
 The original code can be found [here](https://github.com/pytorch/fairseq/tree/main/examples/xglm).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [xglm](https://huggingface.co/models?other=xglm)

 ## Documentation resources

 - [Causal language modeling task guide](../tasks/language_modeling)